The Upper Midwest’s First Bone Marrow Transplant Program

-Blood and bone marrow transplants are a common treatment for patients with blood cancer.
-Patients may need a transplant if they have certain blood cancers like leukemia, lymphoma, myeloma or other diseases.
+Blood and bone marrow transplants and cellular therapy are common treatments for people with certain blood cancers, including leukemia, lymphoma, myeloma or other diseases.

-We’re proud to bring this treatment option to our patients in North Dakota.
-The Sanford Roger Maris Cancer Center is the first and only location in the state to offer a bone marrow transplant program.
+We’re proud to bring these treatment options to our patients in North Dakota.
+The Sanford Roger Maris Cancer Center is the first and only location in the state to offer a bone marrow transplant and cellular therapy program.

 Partner with our team of specialists in Fargo, North Dakota, to get compassionate care, close to home.